 SECTION 4.
 IC 36-8-16.6-11, AS AMENDED BY P.L.107-2014, SECTION 6, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JULY 1, 2015]: Sec.
 11. (a) The board shall impose an enhanced prepaid wireless charge on each retail transaction. that occurs after June 30, 2010.
-The amount of the initial charge imposed under this section may not exceed one-half (1/2) of the monthly wireless emergency enhanced 911 fee assessed under IC 36-8-16.5-25.5 (before
+Except as provided in subsection (e), the amount of the initial charge imposed under this section may not exceed one-half (1/2) of the monthly wireless emergency enhanced 911 fee assessed

-10 1 its repeal on July 1, 2012).
-The board shall increase the amount of the 2 charge imposed under this section so that the amount of the charge 3 imposed after June 30, 2012, under this section equals fifty cents 4 (\$0.50). is one dollar (\$1).
+1 under IC 36-8-16.5-25.5 (before its repeal on July 1, 2012).
+The board 2 shall increase the amount of the charge imposed under this section so 3 that the amount of the charge imposed after June 30, 2012, under this 4 section equals fifty cents (\$0.50). is one dollar (\$1).
 5 (b) Subject to legislative approval, after the increase described in 6 subsection (a) and after June 30, 2012, The board may increase the 7 enhanced prepaid wireless charge to ensure adequate revenue for the 8 board to fulfill its duties and obligations under this chapter and 9 IC 36-8-16.7.
 The following apply to an increase in the enhanced 10 prepaid wireless charge: 11 (1) The board may increase the charge only one (1) time after 12 June 30, 2015, and before July 1, 2020.
 13 (2) The board may increase the charge only after review by 14 the budget committee.
 15 (3) If the board increases the charge, the amount of the 16 increase must be ten cents (\$0.10).
 17 (c) A consumer that is the federal government or an agency of the 18 federal government is exempt from the enhanced prepaid wireless 19 charge imposed under this section.
-20 (d) This subsection applies to a provider that is designated by the 21 Indiana utility regulatory commission as an eligible 22 telecommunications carrier for purposes of receiving reimbursement 23 from the universal service fund through the administrator designated 24 by the Federal Communications Commission.
-A provider: 25 (1) is not considered an agency of the federal government for

-- (1) is not considered an agency of the federal government for purposes of the exemption set forth in subsection (c); and - (2) is liable for the enhanced prepaid wireless charge imposed under this section with respect to prepaid wireless telecommunications service provided by the provider service to each end user for which the provider receives reimbursement in its capacity as an eligible telecommunications carrier.
+20 (d) This subsection applies to a provider that is designated by the 21 Indiana utility regulatory commission as an eligible 22 telecommunications carrier for purposes of receiving reimbursemen 23 from the universal service fund through the administrator designated 24 by the Federal Communications Commission.
+A provider: 25 (1) is not considered an agency of the federal government for 26 purposes of the exemption set forth in subsection (c); and 27 (2) is liable for the enhanced prepaid wireless charge imposed 28 under this section with respect to prepaid wireless 29 telecommunications service provided to end users by the 30 provider in its capacity as an eligible telecommunications carrier 31 is liable for the enhanced prepaid wireless charge imposed 32 under subsection (e).
+33 (e) A provider described in subsection (d) shall pay to the board 34 the following charges: 35 (1) Not later than August 1, 2015, a one (1) time charge equa 36 to the product of the following factors: 37 (A) The enhanced prepaid wireless charge established 38 under subsection (a).
+39 (B) The number of unique end users for which the provide 40 received reimbursement from the universal service fund 41 during the immediately preceding month.